eliahburns/trading_system/README.md

 is an example of how a given trading system could be designed in an object oriented fashion, using C++11, and implementing a few optimizations.

+There are two intended executables defined in the CMake file.
+One for the unit tests located in the test directory.
+And another executable that runs the trading system on some simulated data--it's main file is located in the example directory.

 # Overall Design

 The main base class, from which all other primary pieces of the trading system